raviavhad/theta-collabsy/README.md

 * Building Strong Partnerships: Collaborating with educational institutions, non-profit organizations, and technology partners, we seek to establish a strong network to support the adoption and impact of Collabsy globally.

-* Collabsy is not just a collaboration platform;